dilyn-corner/KISS-kde/README.md

 1. This all (currently) assumes a *working* `xorg-server`.

-2. [cgroups](http://www.linuxfromscratch.org/blfs/view/svn/general/elogind.html) may be required for `elogind`.
-I leave it up to you to test your own kernel configs.
-    *NOTE* that `elogind` is no longer a hard-requirement for installing this!

-3. You will require exactly `realpath` from `coreutils` to build `elogind`.
-The others are for extras in KISS-kde/extra.

-4. You will need `gnugrep` to build `breeze-icons`.

-5. You will need `dbus`.
+2. You will need `dbus`.
 Because of this, you'll have to rebuild `qt5`.

-6. You will need `eudev` or `libudev-zero`.
+3. You will need `eudev` or `libudev-zero`.
 Because of this, you'll need to rebuild `xorg-server`, any input packages (`libinput`, `xf86-input-libinput`, etc.), `dhcpcd`, perhaps others.